jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ## Part 7 — Exigency actions

-### 143 Purpose Of Part 7
+### 143 Purpose of Part 7
-The purpose of this Part of this Act is to provide for the effective prevention, management, or eradication of unwanted organisms if emergencies or other exigencies occur.
+The purpose of this Part is to provide for the effective prevention, management, or eradication of unwanted organisms if emergencies or other exigencies occur.

 ### 144 Declaration of biosecurity emergency
 (1) On the recommendation of a Minister, the Governor-General may, by Proclamation, declare a biosecurity emergency if satisfied on reasonable grounds after having regard to all available information that—